aiidateam/aiida-core/docs/source/topics/repository.rst

     node = Node()
     node.put_object_from_tree('/some/directory', 'some/sub/path')

-As with :meth:`~aiida.orm.nodes.repository.NodeRepositoryMixin.put_object_from_file`, the sub directories do not have to be explicitly created first.
+As with :meth:`~aiida.orm.nodes.repository.NodeRepository.put_object_from_file`, the sub directories do not have to be explicitly created first.

 .. _topics:repository:listing: